Inpatient Services & Facilities

 Within the ward, there is a courtyard which provides a safe space for patients to enjoy outdoors activities.

-St Luke’s Hospital has a multi-disciplinary palliative care team, a dedicated 16-bedded palliative care ward.
+St Luke’s Hospital has a multi-disciplinary palliative care team and a dedicated 16-bedded palliative care ward.

 The team cares holistically for mind, body and spirit to comfort and provide the best quality of life possible for patients, helping them to live well before leaving.